brownplt/B2T2/TableAPI.md

 ### Description

-Sorts the rows of a `Table` in ascending order by using a sequence of specified comparers. [cite LINQ]
+Sorts the rows of a `Table` in ascending order by using a sequence of specified comparers.

 ```lua
 > nameLength =